danasugu/danasugu/README.md

 ### Hi there 👋

 # 💫About Me :
-- 😃  I am currently working as a Flutter developer.  🔴 Flutter is awesome!
+- 😃  I am currently working as a Flutter developer.
+Flutter is awesome!
+- 🔴 I am learning about AI and data science, Machine learning, TensorFlow library

-- 🐬 I'm daily learning more about Web3 & BlockChain
+- 🐬 I am daily learning more about Web3 & BlockChain
 - 🌱 I'm a passionate Udemy & Pluralsight learner
 - 📚 I love reading
 - 🔋 Riding my bike is the best way to relax for me